LIVE | Category 1 Dorian continues to batter NC coast with wind, rain

 RALEIGH, N.C.
-(WNCN) – Hurricane Dorian didn’t make landfall in the Southport/Wilmington area of the coast Thursday night and lost some power just after midnight.
+(WNCN) – Hurricane Dorian avoided landfall in the Southport/Wilmington area of the coast Thursday night and lost some power just after midnight.

-After strengthening to a Category 3 early Thursday, Dorian maintained wind speeds to be a Category 2 storm the rest of the day.
+After strengthening to a Category 3 early Thursday, Dorian maintained wind speeds as a Category 2 storm the rest of the day.

 The hurricane skimmed along North Carolina’s southeast beaches but turned away — preventing landfall there.

-Dorian could still make landfall somewhere on the Outer Banks but CBS 17 Chief Meteorologist Wes Hohenstein said it was a “long shot.”
+Dorian could still make landfall somewhere on the Outer Banks this morning.

 Dorian is expected to produce the following rainfall totals through Friday: